For centuries, we have been heavily focused on our appearance, and what the way we look says about us to the rest of society.

 Getting a water bottle and carrying it with you everywhere is a great way to get some extra H2O in, but sometimes it can be easy to forget to keep sipping, New technology has been introduced in this space, and you can now get reusable water bottles with vibrating caps, which vibrate every 30,40 or 60 minutes, depending on what you set it to, as a reminder to get your drank on.

 Adding produce like chopped cucumber, lemon and mint leaves can also spice up the plain taste of water, if you love the idea of maintaining peak hydration but find the lack of flavour a barrier.

-Another mega factor is to simply get rid of the guilt.
-If you go out for dinner with the gals and overdo it, just write it off, do not beat yourself up over it or try to ‘make up for it’ by ‘being good’ for the rest of the week.
+Another mega factor is simply get rid of the guilt.
+If you go out for dinner with the gals and end up sinking a full bottle of vino to your self, just write it off, do not beat yourself up over it or try to 'make up for it' by 'being good' for the resat of the week.

-Adopting body positive, neutral language when speaking about your shape or your diet will help you shift your mindset from weight loss to healthfulness.
+Adopting body positive, neutral language when speaking about your shape or your diet will help ypu shift your mindset from weight loss to healthfulness.